 The South Dakota Department of Education (SD DOE) and the South Dakota Department of Tribal Relations, Office of Indian Education (SD DTR-OIE) are working to examine and improve the systemic supports available to Native American students and communities.
 This work is guided by the following opportunity statement:

-Traditional Western educational systems perpetuate, and in some cases exacerbate, inequities in opportunities for Native American students and communities.
-Systems are fragmented, with educators who serve Native American students at the intersection of different requirements, regulations, funding opportunities, and constraints.
-These factors inhibit the capacity of educators to pursue evidence-based educational practices and approaches.
-However, they also present an opportunity to examine the “bright spots,” where despite these conditions educators embrace the intelligence of Native American children, use educational practices that draw from and build on Indigenous knowledge, and reduce inequities.
+Educators who serve Native American students are often at the intersection of different requirements, regulations, funding opportunities, and constraints.
+These factors can inhibit the capacity of educators to pursue evidence-based educational practices and approaches.
+However, they also present an opportunity to examine the “bright spots,” where educators embrace the intelligence of Native American children and use educational practices that draw from and build on indigenous knowledge to foster environments in which all children can achieve their potential.

 This research brief highlights the need for, and the importance of, implementing TI approaches in rural school communities, and shares recommendations for planning and implementation by schools and districts.